Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Do not launch scripts on double click, only right click.
 Otherwise open them for editing

 - [x] clean up base desktopIconItem class, and put special properties in derived classes.

+- [x] Set text mimetype buffers and text uri buffers on clipboard for selections.

+- [x] Fix drag data with correct lists in mime types.

+- [x] Change order of speech for accessibility for different fileItems- Ported from upstream,